ExperimentsHNL/popper-design/tech_spec.md

 #### Process
 1. A feature is brainstormed, either by a developer or a non-developer.
-2. Feature creator clones and branches the popper-feature repository and commits all notes, drawings or other informal documents to a new folder.
+2. Feature creator clones and branches the popper-design repository and commits all notes, drawings or other informal documents to a new folder.
 3. Feature creator writes a [functional spec](http://www.mojofat.com/tutorial/) and commits it to the repository branch.
 4. Feature creator hands off the spec to the **Project Manager**, who adds it to the Product Backlog.
 5. **Project Manager** assigns the feature to a developer(s).  **Developer** should only be assigned one feature at a time.
-6. **Developer** pulls from the popper-feature repository and checks out the associated feature branch.
+6. **Developer** pulls from the popper-design repository and checks out the associated feature branch.
 7. **Developer** writes a tech spec, including a time estimate, and commits it to the feature branch.
 8. **Project Manager** approves tech spec.
-9. **Developer** branches Popper source.
+9. **Developer** follows Git Workflow.
 9. **Developer** builds feature.
 10. **Developer** writes tests for critical methods.
-11. **Developer** creates a new tag and merges back into master.
-12. **Developer** pushes code to the staging environment.
 13. **Project manager** tests feature by designing functional tests using [Selenium](http://seleniumhq.org/).
 14. When tests pass, tag is pushed to production.
 15. **Developer** adds an entry in the popper-design/tech_spec.md file for the feature.